 Troubleshooting / Function Execution Timeout

-1. Executing a time-consuming function in the DataFlux Func UI editor
+1. Executing a Function with Long Execution Time in the DataFlux Func UI Editor

-To protect the system, for functions executed in the DataFlux Func editor, the system will ignore the timeout
+To protect the system, for functions executed in the DataFlux Func editor, the system ignores the timeout

-configuration, and the time limit is fixed at 45 seconds.
+configuration, and the execution time limit is fixed at 45 seconds.

-After the function execution time exceeds the time limit, the system will directly kill the process and throw an error similar to the following:
+When the function execution time exceeds the limit, the system will directly kill the process and throw an error similar to the following:

 Text Only | |